ajalt/clikt/docs/whyclikt.md

 Both work fine, although you may find Clikt more consistent and a bit less verbose.
-The differences become more pronounced once you try to do anything that isn't built in to [kotlin-argparser](https://github.com/xenomachina/kotlin-argparser).
+The differences become more pronounced once you try to do anything that isn't built in to [kotlin-argparser][kotlin-argparser].

 Maybe you need an option to take two values.
 Here's another example from the `kotlin-argparser` README showing how to do that: